assad62/mealm8-android/README.md

 # MealM8 - Your Personal Meal Companion

-A modern Android app built with Jetpack Compose that helps you discover, plan, and enjoy meals.
-MealM8 connects to TheMealDB API to provide a comprehensive meal planning experience.
+A modern Android app built with Jetpack Compose that helps you discover and explore meals.
+MealM8 connects to TheMealDB API to provide a comprehensive meal discovery experience.

-## 🎯 Project Overview
+## 🎯 About

-MealM8 is designed to be your go-to app for meal discovery and planning.
-Whether you're looking for new recipes, searching for specific ingredients, or organizing your favorite meals, MealM8 provides an intuitive and beautiful interface to enhance your culinary journey.
+MealM8 is designed to be your go-to app for meal discovery and exploration.
+Whether you're looking for new recipes, searching for specific ingredients, or browsing by cuisine, MealM8 provides an intuitive and beautiful interface to enhance your culinary journey.

 ## ✨ Current Features

-### 🎨 Design System
-- **Typography**: Plus Jakarta Sans font family with 4 weights (Regular, Medium, Bold, ExtraBold)
-- **Color Palette**: Professional green theme with Material 3 design
-- **Theme Support**: Light and dark mode compatibility
+### 🏠 **Home Screen**
+- Clean dashboard with navigation to all features
-- **Material 3**: Modern Android design components and animations
+- Modern Material 3 design with smooth animations

-### 📱 User Interface
-- **Splash Screen**: Animated intro with professional branding
-- **Bottom Navigation**: 4-tab navigation (Home, Categories, Search, Favourites)
-- **Responsive Design**: Optimized for different screen sizes
-- **Smooth Animations**: Material 3 transitions and micro-interactions

-### 🏗️ Architecture
-- **Clean Architecture**: Well-organized code structure
-- **MVVM Pattern**: Separation of concerns with ViewModels
-- **Dependency Injection**: Koin for modular dependency management
+### 🔍 **Explore Screen**
+- **Browse by Category**: Explore 14 food categories (Beef, Chicken, Dessert, etc.)
+- **Explore Cuisines**: Discover 29 world cuisines (American, Italian, Chinese, etc.)
+- **Browse Ingredients**: Search through 575+ cooking ingredients
+- Tab-based navigation with contextual titles
+- High-quality images for all items
-- **Navigation**: Compose Navigation with type-safe routing
+- Grid layout with beautiful cards

-### 🔌 API Integration
-- **TheMealDB V2 API**: Integration with comprehensive meal database
+### 🔎 **Search Screen**
+- Placeholder for future search functionality
+- Clean UI ready for implementation

+### ❤️ **Favourites Screen**
-- **Base API Service**: Extensible architecture for future API additions
+- Placeholder for future favorites functionality
-- **Error Handling**: Robust error management and retry mechanisms
-- **Data Models**: Type-safe data structures for meal information
+- Ready for meal saving and management

-### 🛠️ Technical Stack
+## 🛠️ Technical Stack

 - **Language**: Kotlin
 - **UI Framework**: Jetpack Compose
 - **Architecture**: MVVM + Clean Architecture
 - **Dependency Injection**: Koin
 - **Networking**: Ktor HTTP Client
 - **Serialization**: Kotlinx Serialization
-- **Local Storage**: DataStore Preferences
+- **Image Loading**: Coil
 - **Navigation**: Compose Navigation
+- **API**: TheMealDB API

+## 🏗️ Architecture

+- **Feature-based folder structure** with Data, Domain, and Presentation layers
+- **Clean Architecture** principles for maintainable code
+- **MVVM pattern** with ViewModels for state management
+- **Repository pattern** for data abstraction
+- **Use cases** for business logic separation

 ## 🚀 Getting Started